holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 Whenever you have time available to act in your Role, you are responsible for considering the potential Next-Actions you could efficiently and effectively do at that point in time, and executing whichever you believe would add the most value to the Organization.

-### 2.3 Duties to Circle Members
+### 2.3 Duties to Other Role-Fillers

-When filling a Role in a Circle, you have the following duties to your fellow Circle Members when they’re acting on behalf of other Roles in the Circle.
+As a Partner of the Organization, you have the following duties to others in your Organization, but only when they’re acting on behalf of one of their Roles and name that Role in any explicit request.

 #### 2.3.1 Duty of Transparency

-You have a duty to provide transparency when requested by your fellow Circle Members, in any of the following areas:
+You have a duty to provide transparency upon request in any of the following areas:

 - **(a) Projects & Next-Actions:** You must share any Projects and Next-Actions you are tracking for your Roles in the Circle.
-- **(b) Relative Priority:** You must share your judgment of the relative priority of any Projects or Next-Actions tracked for your Roles in the Circle, vs. any other potential activities competing for your attention or resources.
+- **(b) Relative Priority:** You must share your judgment of the relative priority of any Projects or Next-Actions tracked for your Roles vs. any other potential activities competing for your attention or resources.
-- **(c) Projections:** You must provide a projection of the date you expect to complete any Project or Next-Action tracked for any of your Roles in the Circle.
+- **(c) Projections:** You must provide a projection of the date you expect to complete any Project or Next-Action tracked for any of your Roles.
 A rough estimate is sufficient, considering your current context and priorities, but without detailed analysis or planning.
 This projection is not a binding commitment in any way, and unless Governance says otherwise, you have no duty to track the projection, manage your work to achieve it, or follow-up with the recipient if something changes.
-- **(d) Checklist Items & Metrics:** You must share whether you have completed any regular, recurring actions that you routinely perform in service of your Roles in the Circle or your duties as a Circle Member or Partner of the Organization.
-You must also regularly publish any metrics defined by the Circle’s Lead Link, or by any other Role or process granted the authority to define the Circle’s metrics, if you have access to the requested data.
+- **(d) Checklist Items & Metrics:** You must share whether you have completed any regular, recurring actions that you routinely perform in service of your Roles or your duties as a Circle Member or Partner of the Organization.
+You must also regularly publish any metrics defined by a Circle’s Lead Link, or by any other Role or process granted the authority to define the Circle’s metrics, if you fill a relevant Role in the Circle and have access to the requested data.

 #### 2.3.2 Duty of Processing

-You have a duty to promptly process messages and requests from your fellow Circle Members, as follows:
+You have a duty to promptly process messages and requests from your fellow Partners, as follows:

-- **(a) Requests for Processing:** Other Circle Members may ask you to process the Purpose or any Accountability or Project of a Role you fill in the Circle.
+- **(a) Requests for Processing:** Other Partners may ask you to process the Purpose or any Accountability or Project of a Role you fill.
 If you have no Next-Actions tracked to enact it, you must identify, capture, and communicate a Next-Action if there are any reasonable ones you could take.
 If there are not, you must instead share what you’re waiting on, which must be a Next-Action or Project tracked by another Role, or a specific event or condition that must happen before you can take further Next-Actions.
 Additionaly, if the Next-Action or waiting-on you share is one step towards a broader outcome and you aren't already tracking that as a Project, you must also capture and communicate that Project.
-- **(b) Requests for Projects & Next-Actions:** Other Circle Members may ask you to take on a specific Next-Action or Project in one of your Roles in the Circle.
+- **(b) Requests for Projects & Next-Actions:** Other Partners may ask you to take on a specific Next-Action or Project in one of your Roles.
 If you believe that Next-Action or Project would make sense to work towards to express your Role's Purpose or Accountabilities, at least in the absence of competing priorities, then you must accept and track it.
 If not, then you must either explain your reasoning, or capture and communicate a different Next-Action or Project that you believe will meet the requester’s objective.
-- **(c) Requests to Impact Domain:** Other Circle Members may ask to impact a Domain controlled by one of your Roles in the Circle.
-You must allow it if you see no Objections to the request (as defined in Section 3.2).
+- **(c) Requests to Impact Domain:** Other Partners may ask to impact a Domain controlled by one of your Roles, and you must allow it if you see no Objections to the request (as defined in Section 3.2).
 If you do, you must explain any Objections to the requester.
-- **(d) Requests for Information:** Other Circle Members may ask you questions or request information, and you must respond in good faith with at least brief answers or relevant information that's readily available to you.
+- **(d) Requests for Information:** Other Partners may ask you questions or request information, and you must respond in good faith with at least brief answers or relevant information that's readily available to you.

 #### 2.3.3 Duty of Prioritization

 You have a duty to prioritize where to focus your attention and resources in alignment with the following constraints:

-- **(a) Processing Over Execution:** You must generally prioritize processing inbound messages from fellow Circle Members over executing your own Next-Actions.
+- **(a) Processing Over Execution:** You must generally prioritize processing inbound messages from fellow Partners over executing your own Next-Actions.
 However, you may temporarily defer processing in order to batch process messages in a single time block or at a more convenient time, as long as your processing is still reasonably prompt.
 Processing means engaging in the duties described in this section, including considering the message, defining and capturing Next-Actions or Projects when appropriate, and, upon request, responding with how the message was processed.
 Processing does not mean executing upon captured Next-Actions and Projects, which is not covered by this prioritization rule.
-- **(b) Requested Meetings Over Execution:** On request of a fellow Circle Member, you must prioritize attending any Circle meeting required by this Constitution over executing your own Next-Actions.
+- **(b) Requested Meetings Over Execution:** On request of a fellow Partner, you must prioritize attending any meeting defined in this Constitution over executing your own Next-Actions.
 However, you may still decline the request if you already have plans scheduled over the meeting time, or if the request was for an ongoing series or pattern of meetings rather than a specific meeting instance.
 - **(c) Circle Needs Over Individual Goals:** You must integrate and align with any official prioritizations or Strategies of the Circle, such as those specified by the Circle’s Lead Link, when assessing how to deploy your time, attention, and other resources to your work within the Circle.

-#### 2.3.4 Links May Convey Duties

-As a Lead Link, Rep Link, or Cross Link into a Circle, you may invite someone else to engage the Circle Members of the Circle in the duties specified in this section.
-You may only extend this invitation to aid in the processing of a specific Tension affecting the entity you are linked from, and only if you also sense the Tension and stay engaged in its processing.
-The person you invite temporarily becomes a full Circle Member, as if he or she also fills your link role, but only while directly processing that specific Tension.
-You may withdraw this invitation anytime.

-#### 2.3.5 Implicit Expectations Hold No Weight
+### 2.4 Implicit Expectations Hold No Weight

 All of your responsibilities and constraints as a Partner of the Organization are defined in this Constitution, and in the Governance that results from it.
 No former or implicit expectations or constraints carry any weight or authority, unless a Circle’s Governance explicitly empowers them, or they come from a basic obligation or contractual agreement you personally have to or with the Organization.

-### 2.4 Tactical Meetings
+### 2.5 Tactical Meetings

 The Secretary of a Circle is responsible for scheduling regular **_“Tactical Meetings”_** to facilitate the Circle’s operations.
 The Facilitator is responsible for presiding over Tactical Meetings in alignment with the following rules.
 A Circle may adopt a Policy to add additional rules or to change or remove any of these default rules for its Tactical Meetings.

-#### 2.4.1 Focus & Intent
+#### 2.5.1 Focus & Intent

 Tactical Meetings are for: